 - The deadline for receipt of applications from individuals based at institutions outside the US for DAIDD 2017 is September 15, 2017 at 5pm Eastern.

-- The deadline for receipt of applications from individuals based at US institutions for DAIDD 2017 is October 1, 2017 at 5pm Eastern..
+- The deadline for receipt of applications from individuals based at US institutions for DAIDD 2017 has been extended to October 15, 2017 at 5pm Eastern.

 Late or incomplete applications will not be considered.
 Application instructions are available via the application form on the UGA website.